rabbewalter/4K/README.md

 Script for generating media queries containing font-size values which will keep the site or app in a similar scale when viewing it on larger screens.

+Please note that your site should be build using EM values rather than PX values.
+PX values will not scale.

 ## Usage